 What do you think you did wrong kid?
 Do not post issues on this site ever again.
 Any further issues you have learning how to use an emulator should be taken to the official forums, not this development site.

-#3 Updated by reason.cyko almost 8 years ago
+#3 Updated by reason.cyko over 8 years ago

 Sorry for upsetting you that much.
 I am certainly not as Tech savvy as you are and had no clue that this was a development only site.

 I might not have followed the template, but I did go on several websites and type "resident Evil remake" in your search bar and found nothing.